-Key deliverables in 2016 Due date Regulatory Technical Standards under Article 8 of PRIIPs Q1 2016 Regulation Q1 2010 Technical Advice under Article 8 of PRIIPs Regulation Q4 2016 Activity budget €297,212 Activity staff 2 FTE and structures in the financial markets within its remit.
+Key deliverables Due date

+Regulatory Tech Q1 2016

+Regulation Q12010

+Technical Advice Q4 2016

+Activity budget €306,146 Activity staff 2 F TE

+2.2 Assessing risks to investors, markets and financial stability and structures in the financial markets within its remit.
 ESMA will further intensify its co-operation with the EU institutions, the other European Supervisory Authorities, the European Systemic Risk Board (ESRB) and international organisations.
-ESMA conducts these activities with the purpose to establish a level-playing field, to provide targeted guidance and opinions, to coordinate action at a global level and between national and international supervisors and to identify necessary new tools and resources warranted for securities regulators in order to harmonise related supervisory approaches across National Competent Authorities.
+ESMA conducts these activities with the purpose to establish a level-playing field, to provide targeted guidance and opinions, to co-ordinate action at a global level and between national and international supervisors and to identify necessary new tools and resources warranted for securities regulators in order to harmonise related supervisory approaches across National Competent Authorities.